This is a 1 day workshop.

 This is a weekend workshop.

-A $5 materials fee will be paid directly to the instructor.
+A $10 materials fee is paid directly to the instructor.

 Award winning fiber artist, Lorraine Turner, will inspire you to create beautiful, intricate painted collages with fabric and thread.
 This is a one-day workshop.
 Although this is open to all levels, students must know how to operate a sewing machine and be familiar with stitching with a dropped feed dog.
 You will learn the basics of creating a fabric collage.
 Students will be using a sewing machine.
 Learn step-by-step techniques, such as: • Creating templates using photos • Raw-appliqué • Free-form thread painting Students should bring their sewing machines to class in good working order with the ability to do free-motion sewing.

 A workshop for students who have a working knowledge of raw applique, free motion sewing, thread painting and can work independently.
 Students will be using a sewing machine.
 You will learn how to create a fabric collage using fabrics, threads and custom made embellishments.
 Students will learn step-by-step techniques, such as: • Creating templates using photos • Raw appliqué - no glue, only pins! • Free-form sewing and thread painting • Creating texture using water-soluble stabilizer • Students should bring their sewing machines to class in good working order with ability to do free-motion sewing.